io-fault/root/README.md

 In the presented instructions, `/opt/fault` is used as the target directory.
 However, any directory may be used as a target.

+## Status

+The projects installed by these scripts are not properly documented and are not likely useful to anyone other than the author.

 ## Supported Platforms

-Currently Linux is not supported due to the absence of kqueue.
+Currently, Linux is not supported due to the absence of kqueue.

 * FreeBSD
 * macOS